ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 ## Web Application Firewall (WAF)

 Web Application Firewall (WAF) should probably be first in the list as it should be the first line of defense for your APIs.
 The core feature of all WAFs is that they make it easier to block web requests.
-Lot's of this functionality could be handled in web server or applicaiton code, but WAF provides this functionality out of the box.
+Lot's of this functionality could be handled in web server or application code, but WAF provides this functionality out of the box.
 Likely also more efficiently.

 Already out of the box those can provide a good protection against common attacks, including SQL injection, cross-site scripting (XSS), reputational blocking, geoblocking, rate limiting, bot protection and more.